brijeshc1307/DSA/STL.md

 ---

 ### **4. STL Functors (Function Objects)**
+- Objects that behave like functions and can be passed as arguments to algorithms.

 A **functor** is an object that behaves like a function by overloading the `()` operator.